emmajsadams/autocomplete-compare-web/blazor/README.md

 ## Crucial missing features
 * Not all dom events are implemented.
 Crucial events like onkeydown and oninput are not implemented which prevent a true autocomplete experience.

-## Nice to have missing features
-* Livereload.
-Currently any changes to C# or cshmtl require a full rebuild.

 # Reading
 * Docker Digital Ocean - https://docs.docker.com/machine/drivers/digital-ocean/#when-passing-a-boolean-value-to-any-option